-Apply a coat of clear nailpolish to only the mended nail.
+9. Apply a coat of clear nailpolish to only the mended nail.
 While you’re at it, do your best to avert your eyes from the horror of your cuticles.

-If, in addition to chicken coop cleaning, you also partake in gardening, building, fist fighting, dish washing, and general real life stuff, your nails will probably look a little more like this after the weekend.
+If, in addition to chicken coop cleaning, you also partake in gardening, building, mixed martial arts, dish washing, and general real life stuff, your nails will probably look a little more like this after the weekend.

 Notice however, how the mended pinkie nail is still in (relatively) perfect condition.
 In my opinion, by and large, these hands are still perfectly acceptable for a night out with royalty.
-Provided they’re drunk.
+Provided the royals are drunk.